TuyenNguyenTanViet/ForecastingNonverbalSignals/README.md

-This is the code for the fact-sheet "Forecasting Nonverbal Socials during Dyadic Interactions".
+This is the implementation for the paper [Forecasting Nonverbal Social Signals during Dyadic Interactions with Generative Adversarial Neural Networks](https://arxiv.org/abs/2110.09378).

 ## Dependencies
 * python 3.6